 Cloud CRMs are a tool used in Customer Relationship Management (known as CRM for short) by an organization to manage information for a range of internal and external contacts and relationships, specifically in the cloud.

-CRMs aren’t only used to manage customer information though; these are powerful tools to centralize information across departments, making comprehensive data from your CRM software cloud and elsewhere easy to access across sales, marketing and even HR.
+CRMs aren’t only used to manage customer information though; these are powerful tools to automate business processes and centralize information across departments, making comprehensive data from your CRM software cloud and elsewhere easy to access across sales, marketing and even HR.

-With CRM software, your sales team will know the best time to reach out to their hot leads and how to engage them, while providing sales managers with comprehensive data about team performance, missed opportunities and best strengths.
+With CRM software, your sales team will know the best time to reach out to their hot leads and how to engage them across every customer journey touchpoint, while providing sales managers with comprehensive data about team performance, missed opportunities and best strengths.

-Alongside cloud CRM software, other tools that organizations often employ are third- party integrated apps, boosting which help to boost productivity in a range of key areas.
+Alongside cloud CRM platforms, other tools that organizations often employ are third-party integrated apps, which help to boost functionality in a range of key areas including marketing campaigns, help desk, emails and social media.
 When connected to a cloud CRM, these tools help teams to save time on repetitive tasks and spend more of their time taking the actions necessary to win their next deal.

-Unlike traditional CRM software, cloud CRMs operate in the cloud on servers provided by the client, offering more flexibility when it comes to collaborating on, accessing and updating client records.
-Getting to grips with what cloud CRM software is and what it can provide your company can be a daunting process, but realizing the benefits of a CRM is simple when broken down into a series of points—so let’s do just that!
+Unlike traditional, premise CRM software, cloud CRM systems operate in the cloud on servers provided by the client, offering more flexibility when it comes to collaborating on, accessing and updating client records and customer data.
+Getting to grips with what cloud CRM software is and what it can provide your company can be a daunting process, but realizing the benefits of a CRM is simple when broken down into a series of points – so let’s do just that!

 The benefits of cloud CRMs

 While CRMs provide an effective and transparent way of managing customer and employee information, sometimes they come with the drawbacks associated with being in-house applications.
-Cloud CRMs avoid these drawbacks and have the following benefits:
+Cloud CRMs which operate in an SaaS (Software-as-a-Service) model avoid these drawbacks and have the following benefits:

-- All information is kept on the cloud storage, so no need to install or maintain a server in-house
+All information is kept on the cloud storage, so no need to install or maintain a server on-premise.

-Cloud CRMs also allow for far greater mobility than their in-house counterparts—you’re no longer tied to your desk and can access the tool via the internet from any device, giving you greater flexibility and less down-time while traveling or out of the office.
+Cloud CRMs also allow for far greater mobility than their in-house counterparts.
+You’re no longer tied to your desk and can access your CRM applications via the internet from any device, giving you greater flexibility and less down-time while traveling or out of the office.
 Many providers have specialized mobile apps, meaning they can be updated on the go for even quicker access to information.

-Your organization wants to do what it does best: providing a great service.
-Resources spent building and maintaining a server and ensuring the data is secure are resources diverted from helping your organization grow.
+Your organization wants to do what it does best: providing a great service and customer experience.
+Resources spent building and maintaining a server and ensuring data security are resources diverted from helping your organization grow.
 Cloud CRMs handle all this backend for you, ensuring your information is encrypted, backed up and never lost.
 Moreover, many cloud CRM providers give uptime guarantees to ensure a consistent service without risk to your organization.